lilisha100/docs-as-code-demo/docs/articles/csharp_coding_standards.md

 int result = myObj.CallSomeMethod(GetComplexParam1(), GetComplexParam2(), GetComplexParam3());
 ```

 This style is not recomended because way too many things can go wrong in this one statement.
 All the `GetComplexParamN()` calls can throw for a variety of reasons unrelated to the test itself.
-It is thus unclear to someone running into a problem why the failure occured.
+It is thus unclear to someone running into a problem why the failure occurred.

 The ideal pattern is to move the complex parameter building into the `Arrange section: